robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ### Proposed (Rev 5):
 - Control: Uniquely identify and authenticate organizational users and associate that unique identification with processes acting on behalf of those users.

+???
+In this example you can see how the control specification changed from version 4 to version 5.
+In version 4, the control was limited to just information systems.
+In version 5, the control statement is just a verb phrase that can be associated with any appropriate entity including software.

 ---
 class: middle